 There are tips and tricks to follow.
 Some of these quick tips have full articles if you want to dive deeper.

 Here are a few tips and tricks to help improve performance:

 To improve perceived performance, minimize the original page load.
-If you're downloading all the assets in the end, the weight of all your assets hasn't improved -- in fact, you may need to add some code -- but because the download of non-immediately necessary assets are delayed in a manner that is not perceptible the the user, the user will feel like the download was faster.
+In other words, first download everything you're going to actually show, but only the stuff you are actually using, then download the rest.
+If you're downloading all the assets in the end, the weight of all your assets hasn't improved -- in fact, you may need to add some code -- but because the download of non-immediately necessary assets are delayed in a manner that is not perceptible the user, the user will feel like the download was faster.

 Don't load images or scripts that aren’t used or visible on the initial page load.
 Either delay their load, loading them when the page becomes usable, or, loading them when they become necessary.
 Loading additional assets and resources after initial page load improves perceived performance.
 Loading essential data in initial requests and progressively loading features and data only as needed helps mitigate low bandwidth and lower spec hardware.